 All behavior, including learning, involves self-concept.
 What people believe about themselves affects their every behavior.
 The importance of the self-concept in human growth, learning, and health is one of the most significant discoveries of modern psychology.
 What people believe about themselves inevitably determines how they relate to any experience, including schooling.

 People who believe they can try; people who don’t, avoid the experience or defend themselves against it.
 The self-concept is learned from all one’s experiences, including schooling.
 What a student learns about self in the classroom, moreover, may be far more important to growth and development than the subject matter with which he or she is confronted.

-Learning is governed by the experience of challenge or threat.
-People feel challenged when they are confronted with problems of interest to them and which they believe they have a chance of coping with.
-They feel threatened by problems they do not feel able to handle.
+The experience of challenge or threat can govern learning.
+For instance, people feel challenged when they are confronted with problems of interest to them and which they believe they have a chance of coping with.
+People feel threatened by problems they do not feel able to handle.
 The experience of threat is destructive to most learning, while challenge enhances it.
 Whether students feel challenged or threatened by teaching experiences, however, lies not in the teacher’s conceptions, but in the eye of the beholder.

-Feelings of being cared for and belonging have vital effects upon learning.
+#5 Feelings of belonging have vital effects upon learning.

-Effective learning requires feedback.
-To be truly helpful, feedback should be:
+In conclusion, effective learning requires feedback.
+Therefore to be truly helpful, feedback should be:

 - Should point the way to next steps.